AdobeDocs/experience-manager-cloud-manager.en/help/using/notifications.md

 ![Notifications sidebar](/help/assets/notificaitons-announcements.png)

-Click on a notification or announcement to view its details.
+Click a notification or announcement to view its details.
 Notifications linked to activities such as pipeline deployments take you to the detail of that activity such as the pipeline execution window.

-Click on the **View all** option at the bottom of the panel to view all announcements in your inbox.
+Click **View all** option at the bottom of the panel to view all announcements in your inbox.

-Click on the **Mark all as read** option at the bottom of the panel to mark all unread notifications as read and clear the bell icon badging.
+Click **Mark all as read** option at the bottom of the panel to mark all unread notifications as read and clear the bell icon badging.

-## Notification Configuration {#configuration}
+## Notification configuration {#configuration}

 You can customize how you receive notifications and what notifications you receive.

-Click on the gear icon at the top of the notifications sidebar.
+Click the gear icon at the top of the notifications sidebar.

 ![Notification settings icon](/help/assets/notifications-configuration.png)